Israel–United States relations: Economic relations

-The United States and Israel's economic relations is currently centered around technology, with aircraft, machinery, diamonds, optic and medical instruments and agricultural products being the main sectors of American-Israeli trade.
+The United States and Israel's economic relations are currently centered around technology, with aircraft, machinery, diamonds, optic and medical instruments and agricultural products being the main sectors of American-Israeli trade.
 The United States has provided economic aid to Israel from its founding, until the maturing and success of the Israeli economy with the hightech boom in the 1990s with the U.S. providing $30 billion until 2008 when the last batch of economic aid was provided.
 Israel is the United States's 23rd largest trade partner as of 2015.
 Bilateral trade volume in goods amounted to around $35 billion in 2023 and the U.S. is Israel's most important trading partner.
 Israel, accounting for 2.5% of the Middle East's population, imports 20% of American exports in the region according to the WINEP.
 Israel accounts for 50% of the Middle East's investment in the United States.
 As of 2013, Israel's cumulative FDI in the United States was greater than China's and India's.

 The United States signed its first free trade agreement with Israel in 1985.
 The free trade agreement with Israel supports the most American jobs relative to export dollars of all free trade agreements of the United States.
 There are several regional American-Israeli chambers of commerce that make it easier for Israeli and American companies to expand into each other's markets.
 There is U.S.–Israel Joint Economic Development Group, founded in 1985.
 In the same year, the Israel–United States Free Trade Agreement was signed.